Domiii/dbux/README.md

 NOTE: There are ways to avoid these issues, for example by allowing in-line comment directives (like Eslint), but we sadly just don't have that yet.
 Tracked in issue #209.

-## `eval` (or any dynamically loaded code) will not be traced
+## `eval` and dynamically loaded code

 As a general rule of thumb - Any dynamically loaded code will currently not be traced.
-That is because we are not currently proactively scanning the application for code injections or outside code references.
+That is because we are not proactively scanning the application for code injections or outside code references.

 Affected examples include:

-* Any instance of `eval` with non-instrumented code
+* Calling `eval` on non-instrumented code
 * Any kind of &lt;script> tags containing or referencing non-instrumented code

 In order to trace such code, the runtime would have to: